 Also, you'll hear Snake say "good" if you manage to take clear enough shots.

+Metal Gear Solid: Peace Walker has the rather aptly-named Strangelove ranting about The Boss, referring to her as "the woman I loved".
 She'll also outright state that "naked men are not my cup of tea" if you call her while wearing Swim Trunks.

-Attempting to go on a mission with no clothes on will make Kaz threaten to take off his own clothes 'if that's what you want'.
+Attempting to go on a mission with no clothes on will make Kaz threaten to take off his own clothes "if that's what you want".
 And then he'll actually do it.

 Pictured above, the mission "Date with Kaz".
 Your objective is to flirt with Kaz and call him to your love box.